VanHulleOne/SciSlice/README.md

 its dependencies, simply using:
 `conda install -c vanhulleone SciSlice`
 However, after many attempts
 I can't seem to figure out how to get the directory structure correct.
-If anyone knows how I would appreciate assistance.
-It will make installation and updating much easier for the users. thanks.
+If anyone knows how to do this I would appreciate assistance.
+It will make installation and updating much easier for the users.
+Thanks.

 ### Installation
 You will need Python 3.5+ and all of the required dependencies to run SciSlice.
 Downloading and